esteedqueen/estherolatunde.com/content/posts/17-remote-work-playbook.md

 - Introduce the accountability processes
 - Start small - introduce a pilot phase of an optional work from home 1-day a week policy.
 - During this testing phase, ensure the employees working remotely are properly engaged and not second class citizens.
 Integrate them into everything that’s happening at the office.
-- Monitor and evaluate productivity and impact of remote work on team culture.
+- Monitor and evaluate productivity and the impact of the newly introduced remote work on your team culture.
 - Keep evaluating and iterating on the process and tools until you find a good fit that works for your business and your employees.

 If you have specific questions, I’m happy to have a chat and help with a walkthrough of any of the tools and processes.